atelier-saulx/selva/GET.md

 │       └──matchB
 ```

 This case is impossible and arbitrary to fix without making custom rules.
-Imagine adding a `comptetition` or `tournament` no system will make this work.
+Imagine adding a `competition` or `tournament` no system will make this work.
 This means we will need to allow adding types and rules in the cms (first select some good defaults).